phawlicki/cryptocurrencyExchangePlatform/README.md

     "amount": 1
 }

 Please keep in mind that provided free api key can only handle 100 request per 24H.
+You can get your free api key here - https://www.coinapi.io/

 ## Author
 * Przemysław Hawlicki